gianfaye/gianfaye-jekyll/bio.md

 ##Interests

-Aside from web technologies, I am <s>fond of</s> obsessed with astronomy, Star Wars, Doctor Who, Sherlock Holmes and his deductions, The Big Bang Theory, Game of Thrones, Hannibal, Seth Godin's head, Japan, MOOCs, polymaths like Leonardo da Vinci, films by Darren Aronofsky and Lars Von Trier, scores by Clint Mansell, hitting people and cars on GTA, making gyrocopters fly, listening to Marilyn Manson, Apocalyptica, Arctic Monkeys, MCR, post-hardcore and black metal bands, Maksim Mrvica, Schubert's Standchen, and Edvard Grieg's intro on his Piano Concerto in A minor Op.
+Aside from web technologies, I am <s>fond of</s> obsessed with astronomy, Doctor Who, Supernatural, Sherlock Holmes and his deductions, The Big Bang Theory, Game of Thrones, Hannibal, Star Wars, Seth Godin's head, Japan, MOOCs, polymaths like Leonardo da Vinci, films by Darren Aronofsky and Lars Von Trier, scores by Clint Mansell, hitting people and cars on GTA, making gyrocopters fly, listening to Marilyn Manson, Apocalyptica, Arctic Monkeys, MCR, post-hardcore and black metal bands, Maksim Mrvica, Schubert's Standchen, and Edvard Grieg's intro on his Piano Concerto in A minor Op.
 16.

 I have 3 cats, a red-eared slider, and a box turtle.